anitab-org/mentorship-flutter/README.md

 _Unfortunately_ I was unable to make requests to the [hosted dev server](http://systers-mentorship-dev.eu-central-1.elasticbeanstalk.com/) because apparently it has CORS disabled.
-_Fortunately_, it is at least possible to run connect with server running on localhost :)
+_Fortunately_, it is at least possible to connect to the server running on localhost :)

 To use web version of this app with your local server: